 10. Or if you aren’t tired enough, there’s always this stairs to make a play who comes first on top!
 Just like what my men did! 🙂

-Be sure to pack yourselves for some fun and long walks as I may not included a waterfall hiking track on this as we don’t have enough time but it is just a walking distance from all this activities.
-Just ask the local where to find it as I just stumbled on it a few years back with my 6yrs old son and a 67 year old father!
+Be sure to pack yourselves a comfy shoe, a jacket (depends on the season) & water bottle for some fun and long walks as I may not include a waterfall hiking track on this as we don’t have enough time but it is just a walking distance from all these activities.
+Just ask the locals where to find it as I just stumbled on it a few years back with my 6yrs old son and a 67-year-old father!

 I hope I give you some tips that you can use when you travel in stunning Queenstown!
 Please comment if you have been here already and tell your story!
 Cheers, and wait for my another post… Thanks!